simpleinjector/Documentation/source/advanced.rst

     container.RegisterOpenGeneric(typeof(IRepository<>), typeof(ReadWriteRepository<>),
         c => !c.Handled);

-In the case where the open generic implementation contains generic type constraints Simple Injector will automatically apply the type conditionally based on its generic type constraints:
+In the case above we tell Simple Injector to only apply the *ReadOnlyRepository<T>* registration in case the given *T* implements *IReadOnlyEntity*.
+Although applying the predicate can be useful, in this particular case it's better to apply a generic type constraint to *ReadOnlyRepository<T>*.
+Simple Injector will automatically apply the registered type conditionally based on it generic type constraints.
+So if we apply the generic type constraint to the *ReadOnlyRepository<T>* we can remove the predicate:

 .. code-block:: c#